E-commerce Web Design

 REVISED WIREFRAMES + PROTOTYPE.

-Finally, I revised the InVision prototype based on the recommendations drawn from the affinity map.
-Feel free to interact with the prototype by clicking the button below.
+Finally, I revised the wireframes and the InVision prototype based on the recommendations drawn from the affinity map.
+The changes are shown below.
+Feel free to interact with the revised prototype using the button below.

 Prototype other features based on the persona’s user needs